Jimb055/Syspark-analytics-service/README.md

 # AnalyticsService — SysPark

 **AnalyticsService** is a microservice that provides system-wide usage statistics for the SysPark platform.
-This includes aggregated data such as the total number of users, boards, and tasks completed or pending.
+Currently, it returns mock data, but it is designed to integrate with other services (UserService, BoardService, TaskService) in the future.

 ---

 ##  Features

 - REST API built with **FastAPI**
-- Exposes `GET /api/statistics` for system-wide analytics
+- Exposes `GET /api/statistics` endpoint
+- Returns mock statistics as a JSON response
+- Containerized with **Docker**
-- Ready for **Docker**, **CI/CD**, and **AWS EC2 deployment**
+- Ready for **CI/CD** and **AWS EC2 deployment**
-- Clean and modular architecture
+- Clean, modular, and scalable architecture

 ---

 ##  Technologies Used

 | Tool / Framework | Purpose                     |